smartcontractkit/chainlink-automation/OVERVIEW.md

 processed into a final encoded report ready to be transmitted on chain.
 Key checks include:

-- all observations must pass decoding
+- all observations that don't pass decoding are discarded
 - a report must be built off of at least 1 observation
 - all observations must have a block number to calculate median from
 - observation id length should be less than or equal to max
-- check keys should be less than max keys for a report
+- check keys (block+ID) should be less than max keys for a report
 - all upkeeps should be checked at specified median block for eligibility
-- report capacity should be based on total gas used and max upkeeps per report
+- report capacity is based on max upkeeps per report (currently configured as 1), though there exists report gas limit checks too

 All upkeep ids are combined into a single list, duplicates removed, in-flight upkeeps removed, and finally shuffled using the report timestamp such that a